4 Common Causes of Split Nights and How to Fix Them

 1. Too Much Daytime Sleep/Bedtime Too Early

-The first questions we need to ask: is your baby taking too long of a nap throughout the day?
+The first question we need to ask: Is your baby taking too long of a nap throughout the day?

 2. Nap Transitions